 - Train: Regional trains come into Amara Station (0.4 mile), while long-distance (Renfe) and international trains come into the main station on the east side of the River Urumea (0.5 mile).

 - Taxis, Uber, Lyft: Taxis are well regulated in the city; there is an official tariff and only licensed companies are allowed to operate.
 Taxi ranks are numerous and there is one just by the Alderdi Eder park at the corner of Askatasunaren and Urbieta (100m).
 If you need to book in advance, try Taxi Donosti, which offers a 24-hour service (+34 943 46 46 46).

 Hotel de Londres y de Inglaterra – What’s Nearby?

 Recommended Nearby Tours

 - Pintxos Like a Local – This guided tour of the historic center’s best pintxo bars is fabulous, with tons of fun facts and a good range of bars and local delicacies included in the price; the same company also does cider tours if you fancy getting out of the city.
-Tours set out from the cathedral, a 5-minute walk (0.2 mile) from the hotel.
+Tours set out from the cathedral (0.2 mile).

-- Mimo – Located in the basement of Hotel Maria Cristina, this reputable company offers several high-end gastronomic experiences, including pintxo tours, wine tours, and private cooking classes.
-9-minute walk (0.4 mile).
+- Mimo – Located in the basement of Maria Cristina, this reputable company offers several high-end gastronomic experiences, including pintxo tours, wine tours, and private cooking classes.
+(0.4 mile).